rsyncOSX/RsyncOSXdocs/content/post/ssh.md

 title =  "Passwordless logins by ssh-keys." tags = ["passwordless","ssh keypath and identity file"]
 # categories = ["remotelogins"]
-description = "RsyncUI can guide you in setting up passwordless login by ssh-keys" lastmod = "2020-04-16"
+description = "RsyncOSX can guide you in setting up passwordless login by ssh-keys" lastmod = "2020-04-16"
 +++
-RsyncUI utilizes user set ssh keypath and identityfile.
+RsyncOSX utilizes user set ssh keypath and identityfile.
 Default values for ssh are `~/.ssh/id_rsa` and portnumber `22`.
 It is **not required** to set your own values for key path and identityfile if default values are used.

 The ssh parameter within the rsync command is if set by the user:
 ```bash